oss-tsukuba/gfarm-http-gateway/server/README.md

 ### Requirements

 - Docker (23.0 or later)
-- Docker Compose (for Option 2, Option 3, Option 4)
+- Docker Compose (for Option 2 and Option 3)

 ### Option 1: Run with Docker